 CHAMBERS, William.
-1748 — 1793.
+Newcastle-upon-Tyne 21.11.1748 — Calcutta 22.8.1793.
 British Colonial Official and a Pioneer of Indology.
-Son of Robert Ch. (d.
-1749), an attorney in Newcastle, and Anne Metcalf, younger brother of —> Robert Ch.
+Son of Robert Chambers (d.
+1749), an attorney in Newcastle, and Anne Metcalf, younger brother of —> Robert Chambers (1737–1823).
 Educated in Newcastle.
 Went to India before 1774.
 Political servant of E.I.C., apparently first in Madras.
-In 1775-92 interpreter of the Supreme Court at Bengal (in the As.
+In 1775-92 interpreter of the Supreme Court in Bengal (in the As.
 Misc. called judge).
 Member of A.S.B. from its foundation.
-He was married with Charity Fraser and had a son, William Frederic Ch.
-(1786-1855, a physician), born in India.
-A good Persian and Hindūstānī scholar, apparently also knew Telugu.
+He married 1878 Charity Fraser (1758–1824) and had two sons (William Frederic Chambers, 1786-1855, a physician), and two daughters.
+A good scholar of Persian and Hindūstānī, apparently also knew Telugu.

 Publications: Ed. with Sir William Jones: The Asiatic Miscellany.
 Calcutta 1787, himself contributed two translations: “An account of embassies and letters that passed between the Emperor of China and Sultan Shahrokh, son of Amir Timur.
 Extacted from the Malta us Sadein of Abdur Rezak”, 100-125, and “A short account of the Marratta State.
 Written in Persian by a Munshy, who accompanied Colonel Upton on his Embassy to Poonah”, 127-133.